Leonardovink/caveracer/README.md

    python3 gui.py &
    python3 video.py &
    ```
-   "\033[0;31m Lookout when running the video.py it starts making screenshots of the footage at 15 fps, which can fill up the memory quite fast.
-So before running the video.py it might be smart to comment out the screenshot code.\033[0m"
+   <span style="color:red">Lookout when running the video.py it starts making screenshots of the footage at 15 fps, which can fill up the memory quite fast.
+So before running the video.py it might be smart to comment out the screenshot code.</span>

 ---

 ### **Viewing the Live Stream**